MomentaiChris26/nerdsparadise/README.md

 end
 ````

-The second test will test the delete game feature. using the same dummy database with a single element created using the add_game method, the delete_game method was called and the dummy database passed through the a test case.
+The second test will test the delete game feature. using the same dummy database with a single element created using the add_game method, the delete_game method was called and the dummy database passed through the test case.
 If the test was successful, the dummy database would contain no data.

 The test method used:
 ````ruby